DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###W

 #####Word processor
-Probably the most widely used computer application, success as Microsoft Word, Apples' Pages, and Open Source software OpenOffice.
+Probably the most widely used computer application, success as Microsoft Word, Apple's Pages, and Open Source software OpenOffice.
 Modern word processors allow the user to create fine-looking documents including images, tables, photographs, and even sound and video recordings if they are to be viewed on screen rather than from the printed page.
 In many respects they are similar to desktop publishing applications.
 Word processors normally include a spellchecker, a grammar checker, a style checker and a thesaurus, as well as tools for writing in HTML, the coding language used for producing web pages.

 #####WWW (World Wide Web)
 Usually referred to simply as the Web.
 This is the most powerful and fastest growing Internet service.
 The World Wide Web was the brainchild of Tim Berners-Lee, who in 1989 invented the HTML coding language that is the basis of the Web.
 The Web became a public service in 1993.
 It is a huge collection of resources of information, including learning materials, which is accessed by means of a computer program known as a browser.
 The World Wide Web is only part of the Internet, but many people treat both terms as synonyms.